5 Ways To Overcome Bodyshaming (Yourself & Others)

 Check out books like Body Positive Power by Megan Jayne Crabbe, Beautiful You by Rosie Mulinary, and Body Shame by Paul Gilbert.
 The more we understand an issue, the easier it is to break free from it.
 This step is absolutely essential to overcoming bodyshame.
 If someone asked you right now what bodyshaming is any why it’s so bad, would you be able to answer?
 Getting clear information from body positivity specialists and therapists can help heal in our own psyche.

 We love when something inspires us and gives us a way to feel good.
 That is why having a mentor can make overcoming bodyshaming fun.
 Find someone that gives online classes, in-person classes, or has an active social media account so you can join the conversation with real people who are actively making strides to help others overcome bodyshame.

-The idea that beauty is somehow an emaciated, tall, skinny model is outdated.
 We are entering a time where all bodies are seen as beautiful, where cellulite is acceptable, and where we are not defined by how we look.
 As we evolve, we are more drawn to people’s energy, their intentions, their positivity, and their kindness than anything else.
 We are creating a demand each time we refuse to participate in bodyshaming.
 That demand means that what once was sexy is being replaced with attraction on a much deeper level.

 When we spread awareness of how toxic bodyshaming is, more people will begin to love themselves again.
 We can heal our relationships, we can get back on track in our society, and we can stop bowing down to the false gods of the media who are respected without having helped anyone.
 Respect should be earned, not given based on an external facade.